-Criterion (new) Guidance 1.1 This concerns management documents relating to environmental, social and legal issues that are relevant to compliance v RSPO Criteria.
-The unit of certification must implement a Standard Operating Procedure for Consultation and Communication, to receive and provide the public and interested parties with management documents including a specific time frame of 20 working days to respond to requests for information.
-It must be ensured that there is sufficient objective evidence to demonstrate that the response is timely and adequate, maintaining records of requests for information and responses.
-Management documents comprise the results of FPIC processes, SEIAs, Human Rights Policies including a policy on protection of HRDs/whistleblowers, social programmes avoiding or mitigating negative social impact, social programmes advancing livelihoods, figures of gender distribution within all workers categorised by management, administrative staff and workers (both permanent casual workers, piece rate workers), partnership programmes for Independent Smallholders, education and health in the communities.
-The information, when appropriate, will be available in the native language.
-The auditors will comment on the adequacy of each of the documents listed in the public summary of the assessment report.
-Examples of commercially confidential information include financial data such as costs and income, and details relating to customers and/or suppliers.
-Data that affects personal privacy should also be confidential.
-Ongoing disputes (within or outside of a legal mechanism) can be considered as confidential information where disclosure could result in potential negative outcomes for all parties involved.
-However, affected stakeholders and those seeking resolution to conflict should have access to relevant information.
+Criterion (new) Guidance 1.1 1.1.1: This concerns management documents relating to environmental, social and legal issues that are relevant to compliance with RSPO Criteria, which must be available to all stakeholders according to their relevance (1.1.5) and due justification , however, access to it could be defined in the documented consultation and communication procedures of the unit of certification (1.1.4).
+1.1.2: The management documents must be communicated considering the language and cultural context of the area of influence so that they are understandable, seeking that all interested parties, especially representatives of indigenous peoples and local communities, understand the consultation and communication procedures that the unit of certification develops.
+Management documents comprise the results of FPIC processes, SEIAs, Human Rights Policies including a policy on protection of HRDs/whistleblowers, social programmes avoiding or mitigating negative social impact, social programmes advancing livelihoods, figures of gender distribution within all workers categorized by management, administrative staff and workers (both permanent casual workers, piece rate workers), partnership programmes for Independent Smallholders, education and health in the communities.
+The auditors will comment on the adequacy of each of the documents listed in the public summary of the audit